SMG2S/Smg2s.jl/docs/src/getting_started.md

 #### Non-Symmetric matrix

 For the non-Symmetric case, the spectrum should also be specified as a `n`-element vector with real and/or complex entries (eigenvalues).
-However, for the entries with complex number, there are should also exist the conjugate pairs.
+However, for the entries with complex number, they should appear as conjugate pairs.
 For example, if the first complex entry is ``a+bi``, either its left or right neighboring entry should be its conjugate ``a-bi``.
-This constraint is posed because of the fact, the eigenvalues of non-symmetric matrices with real values always come out as conjugate pairs, if they are complex.
+This constraint is posed because of the fact that the eigenvalues of non-symmetric matrices with real values always come out as conjugate pairs, if they are complex.
 Voilà an example:

 ```math
 spectrum = [1, 2-i, 2+i, 3-2i, 3+2i, -5, 4+9i, 4-9i]